-The whole family will love this easy Shrimp and Corn Risotto, made with tender, marinated rice, sweet corn, fresh spinach, tomatoes, basil and sharp Parmesan cheese.
+The whole family will love this easy Shrimp and Corn Risotto, made with tender rice, sweet corn, fresh spinach, tomatoes, basil and sharp Parmesan cheese.

 Sauté onions until softened, about 2 minutes.
 Add rice, garlic, basil and pepper.
-Continue to sauté, stirring, until all the rice grains are well coated in oil.
+Continue to sauté, stirring, until all the rice grains are well coated.

-Stir in shrimp, spinach, corn, tomato, Parmesan cheese and milk.
+Stir in shrimp, spinach, corn, tomato, Parmesan cheese and remaining butter.
 Cook just until spinach is wilted and cheese is melted.

 An Italian-inspired dish, this Shrimp and Corn Risotto mixes succulent shrimp with rich grains and savory chicken stock.
 Make it tonight and delight in tender bites of marinated rice, fresh vegetables and sharp, nutty Parmesan cheese!